RoboManipal-9-0/Libraries/BotBase/README.md

 **<font color="#AA0000">Not recommended</font>** : You can download just this folder by clicking [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/RoboManipal-9-0/Libraries/tree/Branch-AvneeshMishra/BotBase).

 ## Using the library with Arduino
-You can check out the README file for this repository for this.
-Click [here](../README.md) otherwise.
-Simply, move this folder into the arduino libraries folder on your PC.
+Move this folder into the arduino libraries folder on your PC.
+If you don't know where the libraries folder of your arduino is, you can check out the README file of this entire repository for this, click [here](../README.md).<br>

 # Developers Guide
 Here is the developers guide to the library. <br>